Shaga-Matula/Iceberg/README.md

 * Create a game that track and reports all errors with feedback to the user.
 * Create a game that challenging against a computer opponent.
 * Accecpt upper and lower case input for letters in cordanates to speed up user experience.
+* Add help function to game so user can recall help at any time.
+* Add quit game function so user can quit game if so desired.

 ## Target Audience